After you migrate the mailboxes to Microsoft 365/Office 365 and all the SMTP relay goes…

 Conclusion

 You learned how to move a mailbox to Exchange Online with PowerShell.
-Connect to Exchange Online PowerShell and run the cmdlet as shown in the article.
-Keep an eye out if the mailbox move to Exchange Online successfully completed.
+Connect to Exchange Online PowerShell and run the commands as shown in the article.
+Remember to monitor the mailbox move to Exchange Online until it’s successfully completed.

 Did you enjoy this article?
 You may also like Target mailbox doesn’t have an SMTP proxy matching.
 Don’t forget to follow us and share this article.